Description

 - Product Model: A404K

-- Calibration: Internal potentiometers for voltage setpoint, stability, and sensitivity
+- Calibration: Manual potentiometers for voltage setpoint, stability, and droop adjustment

 System Role and Downtime Impact